-The 49th edition of The IT Press Tour happened recently in Israel and it was the opportunity to meet and visit a few innovators that lead some market segments or shake some established positions with their new approach playing in cloud, IT infrastructure, data management, storage: Ctera, Equalum, Finout, Pliops, Rookout, StorONE, Treeverse and UnifabriX.
+The 50th edition of The IT Press Tour happened recently in Colorado and California and it was the right time to meet leaders and innovators playing in some various market segments with some new approaches for the cloud, IT infrastructure, data management and storage: Arcitecta, DDN, MinIO, Nyriad, Phison Electronics, Qumulo, Spectra Logic, Versity and Volumez.

 Click to enlarge